yc3526/Tools_Project/README.md

 Remove all the frames in the image and segment all the digits into 9*9 different boxes.
 Then build up a K-Nearest Neighbours model to    recognize each digit and convert back to a dataframe.Since the trainning set is handwritten numbers, the accuracy is not very high.

 Version two (by existing package named Sudokuextract):
 Extract number from image by simply applying the pacakge.
+This version has very high accuracy in OCR.

 **Convert Sudoku Problem into Integer Programming Problem and solve it:**
 After we finish image recognition process, we now have input numbers given by the initial table into our system.
 There are several blanks ready to be filled with number from 1 to 9.
 We then translate this problem into a sudoku optimization problem and apply the integer programming algorithm.
 By creating 729 (81 * 9) binary variables and setting up 324 (81*4) constraints, we use a Python package called Pulp and solve a maximization problem with the help of it.
 Then we translate the optimal results of the 729 variables into values in our Sudoku table.
 We can prove that the newly-generated table satisfies all the rules of the Sudoku game.